 ].
 The root contains about 1.6% protein, 0.5% fat, 80% carbohydrate, 2.3% ash[

-The root is antitussive, aphrodisiac, expectorant, pectoral, sedative, sialogogue, stomachic and tonic[
+The root is antitussive, aphrodisiac, expectorant, pectoral, sedative, sialagogue, stomachic and tonic[

 ].
-It is said to have anticancer activity[
+It is also said to have anticancer activity[

 ].
-It is used internally in the treatment of dry coughs, fevers, thirst, dry constipation, insomnia, anxiety and palpitations[
+The root is used internally in the treatment of a variety of conditions, including dry coughs, fevers, thirst, sore throats, tuberculosis, dry constipation, insomnia, anxiety and palpitations[

 ].
 It is also frequently used in polyherbal treatments of diabetes mellitus[

-].
-The roots have an antibacterial action, inhibiting the growth of Staphylococcus, E. coli, Bacillus subtilis, B. typhi etc[
+The roots have been shown to have an antibacterial action, inhibiting the growth of Staphylococcus, E. coli, Bacillus subtilis, B. typhi etc[

 The plant is antipyretic, antiscrofulatic, antitussive, emollient, expectorant and tonic[